finbourne/workflow-sdk-python/sdk/docs/WorkersApi.md

         # uncomment the below to set overrides at the request level
         # api_response =  api_instance.get_worker_result(run_id, opts=opts)

-        # [EXPERIMENTAL] GetWorkerResult: Get the status of a specific run of a worker with any relevant results
+        # GetWorkerResult: Get the status of a specific run of a worker with any relevant results
         api_response = api_instance.get_worker_result(run_id)
         pprint(api_response)